albagc/onboarding/docs/ethereum.md

 <br>

+### Hashing function

+Ethereum uses the Keccak-256 cryptograhpic hash function.
+Note that this is different from the standard SHA-3 (Secure Hash Algorithm 3) advocated by the National Institute of Standards and Technology (NIST).
+You can explore the results of this hasing function using [this tool](https://emn178.github.io/online-tools/keccak_256.html).

 ### Consensus mechanisms

 Ethereum is moving from proof-of-work (current) to proof-of-stake (new) - see [Test network](#test-networks) section for more details.